arrow_back Ideas

 How to scope an internal tool without losing the plot

-The most common reason internal tool projects overrun, under-deliver, or quietly die is nothing to do with code.
+The most common reason internal tool projects overrun, under-deliver, or quietly die has nothing to do with code.
 It's a scoping problem.
-The spec was too vague, the requirements changed halfway through, or the original brief turned out to describe a symptom rather than the actual problem.
+The spec was too vague, the requirements shifted halfway through, or the original brief described a symptom rather than the actual problem.

-Good scoping is the hardest part of the job — and it's almost always underinvested.
+Good scoping is the hardest part of the job — and it's almost always where the least time gets spent.
 Here's how to approach it.

 Start with the workflow, not the feature list

-When someone asks for a tool, they usually come with a list of features.
-That list is useful — but it's the output of a thinking process that happened before you arrived, and it may have missed the actual problem.
+When someone asks for a tool, they usually arrive with a list of features.
+That list is useful — but it's the output of a thinking process that happened before you arrived, and it might have missed the actual problem.

 Before you touch the spec, map the workflow.
 Who does what, in what order, and why?
 Where are the handoffs?
 Where do things go wrong?
 What does "done" look like?
 Walk through a real example end-to-end.
 The right features tend to become obvious when you do this — and a few of the requested ones often turn out to be irrelevant.